 This month will see the MCPD implemented in England and Wales by an amendment to the Environmental Permitting Regulations.
 The Directive requires all medium sized combustion plants in scope to be registered or permitted, setting limits on the pollutant levels that these plans can emit according to their type, size, age, fuel type and annual operating hours.

-The Medium Combustion Plant Directive forms part of the European Union’s (EU) Clean Air Policy Package (2013) for medium sized combustion plants with emissions of between 1 and 50 MWth input.
+The Medium Combustion Plant Directive forms part of the European Union’s (EU) Clean Air Policy Package (2013) for medium sized combustion plants with a rated thermal input of between 1 and 50 MWth input.
 Through regulating emissions of SO2, NOx and dust into the air, the MCPD aims to reduce air pollution and lessen the risks to human health and the environment that they may cause.

 It is estimated that the MCPD will affect over 30,000 plants in England and Wales.
 The controls will apply to new plants from December 2018.
 Existing plants must comply with requirements from 2024 or 2029, depending largely on size, with the aim that full implementation to be achieved in 2030.

 DEFRA’s definition of ‘generators’ that will be affected by the MCPD includes:

 - Any single stationary electricity generating combustion plant